Manual-winding 8-Day Power Reserve Spring Drive

 -Quick correction function of time difference

 THE 3 BARRELS

-The whole movement has been designed to reduce friction between parts that would otherwise lead to loss in the transmission of the energy derived from the mainspring.
+The whole movement was designed to reduce friction between parts that would otherwise lead to loss in the transmission of the energy derived from the mainspring.
 Precise manufacturing and polishing delivers reduced friction, as does the removal of the intermediate wheel which increases the efficiency of the energy transfer by 10%.

 A THICK, ONE-PIECE BRIDGE

 In the assembly of most watch movements, the gears and other components are placed on the main plate which acts as a base and these parts are then held in place on the main plate by several bridges.
 For Calibre 9R01, however, Grand Seiko developed a unique system using a single, one-piece bridge.
 This system delivers enhanced durability and is, we believe, a unique design.

 The thickness of this one-piece bridge is some three times greater than any other Spring Drive caliber.
 Made possible by very high precision engineering, it provides a totally solid base on which all the components are secured in place more precisely.